Inheritance

 Liskov Substitution Principle

 Polymorphism is a powerful concept.
 It means that a method can take the general, base type as a parameter and know that the correct behavior will occur regardless of which subclass instance is passed.
-Consider a Raceway class that knows how to race vehicles.
+Consider a Raceway

-A Raceway class for racing instances of type Vehicle.
+class for racing instances of type Vehicle

-public class Raceway
+.public class Raceway

 {